onyimonyi/task/README.md

 cd ./task folder
-run task\Scripts\activate.bat to activate virtual environment if you re on winows or check the ulternative if youre on mac install atleat python 3 pip install -r requirements.txt
+run task\Scripts\activate.bat to activate virtual environment if you re on winows or check the ulternative if youre on mac. install atleat python 3 pip install -r requirements.txt
         or